ABS integrated Environmental-Economic Accounts

 23.231 Over the last twenty years, the ABS has produced a range of individual environmental accounts, including accounts for water, energy, waste, land, fish and environmental taxes.
 The ABS program of environmental accounts is evolving and intends to produce environmental accounts across a greater range of dimensions on a regular basis.
 This will support the great analytical power of integrated comparisons across dimensions and over time.

 23.232 A range of Australian organisations produce environmental accounts.
-These include the Bureau of Meteorology (National Water Account); Department of Industry, Science, Energy and Resources (Energy Balances, GHG emissions accounts); the Wentworth Group (Regional Accounts); and the Department of Agriculture, Water and the Environment ( ecosystem accounts).
+These include the Bureau of Meteorology (National Water Account); Department of Climate Change, Energy, the Environment and Water (energy balances, GHG emissions accounts); the Wentworth Group (regional accounts); and the Department of Agriculture, Fisheries and Forestry (ecosystem accounts).
 While the degree varies, each of these accounts has links to the SEEA.
-These accounts are compiled using either Australian principles, such as the Australian Water Accounting Standards (BoM), or as a part of international efforts to monitor particular pressures, such as the GHG emission accounts (DAWE).
+These accounts are compiled using either Australian principles, such as the Australian Water Accounting Standards (BoM), or as a part of international efforts to monitor particular pressures, such as the GHG emission accounts (DCCEEW).

 23.233 A variety of environmental accounts have been compiled by the ABS.
 These accounts are at different stages of maturity, and some accounts that have been compiled in the past, such as environment protection expenditure accounts, are no longer produced.
 Other ones are in regular annual production, such as the natural resources on the national balance sheet, or energy and water accounts.

 23.234 In some cases, the ABS undertakes substantial primary data collection activity to support the production of accounts, such as for the Water Accounts Australia.
 In other cases, the ABS does not undertake the primary data collections.
-For example, the ABS reconfigures existing data for the Energy Account from the energy balances compiled by the DISRE, and emissions data collected by the DAWE, to match with SEEA and SNA concepts.
+For example, the ABS reconfigures existing data for the Energy Account from the energy balances and and emissions data compiled by DICCEEW to match with SEEA and SNA concepts.

 ABS collections